Sex and Muscle Pain: A Surprisingly Natural Way to Feel Better

 Intimacy nourishes both body and mind—offering comfort, stress relief, and even pain reduction through emotional and physical connection.

-Stress is one of the biggest contributors to tight muscles and chronic pain.
 Sex in a safe, emotionally positive context can lower cortisol levels, calming the nervous system and releasing tension.

 Emotional release often leads to physical release.
 Work stress, emotional overload, or just general tension—intimacy can help your body unwind.